15. Unevaluated expressions (*)#

 ## expression(mean(x) + 2)

-parse(text=" # two code lines (a comment to be ignored by the parser)
+parse(text=" # two code lines (comments are ignored by the parser)

 x <- runif(5, -1, 1)